California Drug and Alcohol Treatment Centers

 Once you have decided what type of level of care would best suit you and what kind of provider is the best fit for your payment method, you should next consider the accreditation of the facility you are considering.

-The table below breaks down the typical accreditations along with the number of facilities who hold each type of accreditation:
+The table below breaks down the typical accreditations along with the number of facilities that hold each type of accreditation:

 |Any listed agency/organization||1,404||93.48%|